 Shipping & logistics KPIs

-For any online store, shipping KPIs are the essence of how your customer relationship will develop from when an order is placed to when it’s delivered.
+For any online store, shipping and warehouse KPIs are the essence of how your customer relationship will develop from when an order is placed to when it’s delivered.

 23. Inventory turnover rate